 correspondence from the Legal Aid Board claiming Ursula Coxhead hadn't

 given the Legal Aid Board sufficient notice with regard to the educational

 conference on Myodil Induced Adhesive Arachnoiditis.

 September 1995, correspondence from the

 not a matter for the Legal Aid Board to address.

-November 1995, correspondence
+November 1995, correspondence from

 didn't properly warn patients of the risks.

-November 1995, correspondence from the Medicines
+November 1995, correspondence from the Medicines Control

 the 1994 litigation.